BioDataFuse/biohackarvix-2023/paper/paper.md

 ### Opentargets annotator

-A annotator for OpenTargets was developed [@usesDataFrom:Ochoa2022].
-It support extraction of genes relevant information including its tractability, its involved in different biological pathways, the diseases it is prominent correlated with, as well as the drug targets.
+An annotator for OpenTargets was developed [@usesDataFrom:Ochoa2022].
+It supports extraction of genes relevant information including its tractability, its involved in different biological pathways, the diseases it is prominent correlated with, as well as the drug targets.
 The annotator is built on the [GraphQL API](https://platform-docs.opentargets.org/data-access/graphql-api) of OpenTargets that leverages quick and efficient reterival of data.

 All the functions take a list of genes mapped by BridgeDb to Ensembl identifiers.

 ### DisGeNET annotator
+An annotator for DisGeNET [@usesDataFrom:QueraltRosinach2016DisGeNETRDF] was developed.
+It supports retrieving the disease associations from [DisGeNET API](https://www.disgenet.org/api/#/gene) for a given set of genes.
+The API is queried using Entrez Gene.

 ### WikiPathways annotator